jersoroka/east-bay-pizza-scraper/README.md

 * I want to learn more about web scraping

 # User Stories
-* As a user, I want to be notified at the beginning of each week the menu options for each restaurant.
+* As a user, I want to be notified at the beginning of the menu options for each restaurant.
 * As a user, I want to be notified by email.

 # Technologies